-Whether you're installing the library from PyPi or cloning it from GitHub, It's recommended that you conduct the below steps using an active virtual environment.
+Whether you're installing the library from PyPI or cloning it from GitHub, we recommended that you conduct the below steps using an active virtual environment.
 For information on how to create and activate a virtual environment, see the Virtual Environment documentation.

 python -m pip install google-ads

 The source code for the library can be cloned from GitHub onto your local machine.
 It's useful to clone the source code in order to easily execute the examples or to develop the library itself.
 For reference, running one of the authentication examples is a required step in configuring the library for use.

 python3.6or greater is present in your environment.
 The simplest way is to use

 pyenv global 3.6